King Edward VI School - Sport

 Tours

 Annual sports tours regularly head to both national and international destinations.
-The Year 9 Rugby and Hockey squads tour annually to Northern Ireland or Scotland and the Year 9 cricket squad have just returned from Sri Lanka.
-We aim to take more ambitious overseas tours away every two years.
-Recently the 1st XI Cricket squad had a successful tour to Trinidad and Tobago, the Senior Rugby squad have toured Argentina, Canada & USA.
-Our netball players tour every two years, having recently returned from Spain and Gibraltar.
+The Year 9 Rugby and Hockey squads tour annually to Wales and the Year 8 & 9 cricket squad have just returned from Sri Lanka.
+The Senior Rugby squad have toured Canada and Japan, with the next tour planned for Argentina and Uruguay.
+Our netball players tour every two years, having recently returned from Dubai.

 King Edward VI tours are designed to develop the performer and the person.
 Finding challenges in a new environment helps build character, enhance personal identity, grow the sports department core values and ultimately improve performance.